Hank1229/Fruit-Ninja/README.md

 1. Left‑click & drag – slice fruits
 2. Pause/Resume – toggle with on‑screen buttons
 3. Restart – click RESTART after Game Over

----

-## 📝 License

-This project is released under the MIT License.
-Feel free to fork, tweak, and share!